AishwaryaK001/Capstone_Project/README.md

 Run the Django development server:
 (venv) $ python manage.py runserver

-Navigate to http://localhost:8000/ or http://localhost:8000/projects to see project in action.
+Navigate to http://localhost:8000/ to see project in action.